TestMasters Portland Maine LSAT Prep Courses

 How can I get my diagnostic test results?

-Diagnostic scores can be accessed in one of two ways.
-For proctored diagnostics, you can log in to the Online Resource Center by 9AM the day after the LSAT prep test was administered and find your score report there.
-Often your test results will be available sooner.
-For supplemental diagnostics, your score report will be available once you have logged in to the Online Resource Center and scored your diagnostic.
+For all types of practice tests, your score report will be available once you have logged in to the Online Resource Center and scored your diagnostic.
 These score reports include important information to help you effectively determine your strengths and weaknesses.